Les Snead: St Louis Rams

-On February 10, 2012, the Rams announced that they had hired Snead to become the team's new general manager.
+On February 10, 2012, the St. Louis Rams announced their decision to hire Snead to takeover as their new General Manager.

-On March 12, 2012, Snead made his first big deal as general manager, as the Rams agreed to a trade with the Washington Redskins that would exchange their No. 2 overall selection in the 2012 NFL Draft for the Redskins' sixth and 39th overall selections.
-The Rams also received Washington's first round selections for the 2013 and 2014 drafts.
+On March 12, 2012, Snead orchestrated his first significant deal, agreeing for the Rams to trade their 2012 first-round pick (2nd overall) to the Washington Redskins and in return, the Rams received a 2012 first (6th overall) and second-round pick, a 2013 first-round pick (22nd overall), and their 2014 first-round pick (2nd overall).
+He would trade the Rams' 2012 first-round (6th overall) to the Dallas Cowboys in exchange for their 2012 first (14th overall) and second-round picks (45th overall).
+The 2012 second-round pick (45th overall) was immediately traded to the Chicago Bears in exchange for their 2012 second (50th overall) and fifth-round picks (150th overall).

 In the draft the Rams traded the sixth pick for the Dallas Cowboys' 14th pick, and selected defensive tackle Michael Brockers.
 Snead used the Rams' second round pick (39th overall) to select cornerback Janoris Jenkins.
 In the sixth round, Snead and the Rams used the 171st overall pick to select future All-Pro kicker Greg Zuerlein.
 Snead also signed rookie free agent Johnny Hekker, destined to become a perennial All-Pro punter.

-In the 2014 NFL Draft, Snead had two first round picks, in which he selected Auburn offensive tackle Greg Robinson with the No. 2 overall pick and then Pittsburgh defensive tackle Aaron Donald at No. 13.
+In the 2014 NFL draft, Snead had two first round picks, in which he selected Auburn offensive tackle Greg Robinson with the No. 2 overall pick and then Pittsburgh defensive tackle Aaron Donald at No. 13.
 While Robinson was traded away after three disappointing seasons, Donald quickly emerged as one of the NFL's most dominant defensive players, earning NFL Defensive Rookie of the Year in 2014 and being named NFL Defensive Player of the Year in both 2017 and 2018.
-Later in the draft, Snead and the Rams drafted defensive end Michael Sam of Missouri, the first openly gay player to enter the NFL draft, with their first sixth-round draft pick (No. 249 overall).
+Later in the draft, Snead and the Rams drafted defensive end Michael Sam of Missouri, the first openly gay player to enter the NFL draft, with their third seventh round draft pick (No. 249 overall).
 Ultimately, Sam did not make the team's regular season roster.
-Despite lingering concerns over a surgically repaired knee after a torn ACL, Snead gambled and selected Georgia running back Todd Gurley with the 10th overall pick in the 2015 NFL Draft.
+Despite lingering concerns over a surgically repaired knee after a torn ACL, Snead gambled and selected Georgia running back Todd Gurley with the 10th overall pick in the 2015 NFL draft.
 The gamble paid off, as Gurley earned NFL Offensive Rookie of the Year honors by rushing for 1,106 yards and 10 touchdowns despite missing three full games and most of another.
 Offensive tackle Rob Havenstein was also selected in the second round (No. 57 overall) and has been a Rams starter since his rookie season.